ghiggi/radar_api/README.md

 RADAR-API can be installed also via [pip][pip_link] on Linux, Mac, and Windows.
 On Windows you can install [WinPython][winpy_link] to get Python and pip running.
-Prior installation of RADAR-API, try to install to `cartopy>=0.21.0` package to ensure there are not [GEOS](https://libgeos.org/) library version incompatibilities.
-If you can't solve the problems and install cartopy with pip, you should install at least cartopy with conda using `conda install cartopy>=0.21.0`.

 Then, install the RADAR-API package by typing the following command in the terminal:

 ```bash